-5 Conclusions and discussion
+4. Conclusions and discussion

 This paper presents a new reconstruction of the climatic influence of major volcanic eruptions over the time span from 500 BCE to 1900 CE.
-The eVolv2k reconstructions of volcanic VSSI and SAOD presented here represent, first and foremost, the results of improved dating, resolution, and synchronisation of ice core sulfate records from Antarctica and Greenland (Sigl et al., 2014, 2015).
-Given the improvements in methodologies used to date and synchronise ice core records - including automated synchronising and absolute dating through the matching of signatures of cosmogenic isotopes in ice cores and tree rings in the eighth century (Sigl et al., 2015) - the eVolv2k reconstruction can be confidently assumed to be a more accurate estimate of volcanic forcing compared to prior reconstructions, particularly for time periods before $\sim 1250\,\mathrm{CE}$ .
-This assertion is supported by strong correlation between the newly compiled volcanic ice core records and instances of sudden large-scale cooling from dendrochronological climate reconstructions (Sigl et al., 2015).
+The eVolv2k reconstructions of volcanic VSSI and SAOD presented here represent, first and foremost, the result of improved dating, resolution and synchronization of ice core sulphate records from Antarctica and Greenland (Sigl et

+- 5 al., 2014, 2015).
+Given the improvements in methodologies used to date and synchronize ice core records-including automated synchronizing and absolute dating through matching of signatures of cosmogenic isotopes in ice cores and tree rings in the 8th century (Sigl et al., 2015)-the eVovl2k reconstruction can be confidently assumed to be a more accurate estimate of volcanic forcing compared to prior reconstructions, particularly for time periods before ~1250 CE.
+This assertion is supported by strong correlation between the newly compiled volcanic ice core records and instances of sudden large-scale - 10 cooling from dendrochronological climate reconstructions (Sigl et al., 2015).
 The eVolv2k reconstruction provides the input data for climate model simulations which aim to include external climate forcing agents as far back in time as 500 BCE.
-Volcanic stratospheric sulfur injection (VSSI) estimates can be directly ingested by suitable aerosol climate models.
-Alternatively, the EVA forcing generator (Toohey et al., 2016b) can be used to produce stratospheric aerosol optical properties, including the stratospheric aerosol optical depth (SAOD) based on the VSSI record.
+Volcanic stratospheric sulphur injection (VSSI) estimates can be directly ingested by suitable aerosol climate models.
+Alternatively, the EVA forcing generator (Toohey et al., 2016b), can be used to produce stratospheric aerosol optical properties, including the stratospheric aerosol optical depth (SAOD) based on the VSSI - 15 record.
 Aerosol optical properties can then be used as boundary conditions for model simulations.
-The eVolv2k reconstruction is the recommended volcanic forcing for transient simulations within the Paleoclimate Modelling Intercomparison Project (PMIP; Jungclaus et al., 2016) and therefore represents an update to the reconstructions most often used in prior palaeo-simulations, including the IVI2 (Gao et al., 2008) and ICI (Crowley and Unterman, 2013) forcing datasets.

-The eVolv2k VSSI estimates and the related SAOD perturbations produced via the EVA forcing generator show broad agreement with the IVI2 and ICI reconstructions over the 1250-1900 period in terms of the magnitudes of the largest volcanic events.
-For VSSI, agreement between eVolv2k and IVI2 is the product of compensatory differences, including generally smaller ice core flux estimates and a larger effective transfer function used to scale ice core sulfate fluxes into VSSI estimates.
-For the SAOD reconstructions, agreement between the EVA(eVolv2k) and ICI reconstructions reflects relative consistency in the ice core composites (after $\sim$ 1250) constructed in both efforts and a related methodology, wherein observations following the 1991 Pinatubo eruption are used to define the scaling from ice core sulfate to SAOD.
+The eVolv2k reconstruction is the recommended volcanic forcing for transient simulations within the Paleo-modelling Intercomparison Project (PMIP, Jungclaus et al., 2016), and therefore represents an update to reconstructions most often used in prior paleo-simulations, including the IVI2 (Gao et al., 2008) and ICI (Crowley and Unterman, 2013) forcing data sets.
+The eVolv2k VSSI estimates, and the related SAOD perturbations produced via the EVA forcing generator, show broad - agreement with the IVI2 and ICI reconstructions over the 1250-1900 period in terms of the magnitudes of the largest volcanic events.
+For VSSI, agreement between eVolv2k and IVI2 is the product of compensating differences, including generally smaller ice core flux estimates and a larger effective transfer function used to scale ice core sulphate fluxes into VSSI estimates.
+For the SAOD reconstructions, agreement between the EVA(2K) and ICI reconstructions reflects relative consistency in the ice core composites (after ~1250) constructed in both efforts and a related methodology, wherein - 25 observations following the 1991 Pinatubo eruption are used to define the scaling from ice core sulphate to SAOD.
 Before 1250 CE, the eVolv2k VSSI and SAOD reconstructions include a number of events which are comparatively underestimated or completely missing in prior reconstructions.
 These updated estimates promise improvements in the attribution of forced and unforced climate variability before 1250 CE.